Prostitution in the United States: Statistics on prostitutes and customers

 One 1990 study estimated the annual prevalence of full-time equivalent prostitutes in the United States to be 23 per 100,000 population based on a capture–recapture study of prostitutes found in Colorado Springs, CO, police and sexually transmitted diseases clinic records between 1970 and 1988.

-A continuation of the Colorado Springs study found a death rate among active prostitutes of 459 per 100,000 person-years, which is 5.9 times that for the (age and race adjusted) general population.
-Many people view prostitution as a victimless crime usually both sides are in agreement.
-However, many statistics show that it is very physically dangerous.
+A continuation of the Colorado Springs study found a death rate among active prostitutes of 459 per 100,000 person-years, 5.9 times that of the (age and race adjusted) general population.
+Many people view prostitution as a victimless crime, as usually both sides are in agreement.
+However, many statistics show that it is physically dangerous.
 The death rate per 100,000 of prostitutes in the U.S. is nearly double that of Alaskan fishermen.

-Among voluntary substance abuse program participants, 41.4% of women and 11.2% of men reported selling prostitution services during the last year (March 2008).
-In Newark, New Jersey, one report claims 57 percent of prostitutes are reportedly HIV-positive, and in Atlanta, 12 percent of prostitutes are possibly HIV-positive.
+Among voluntary substance abuse program participants, 41.4% of women and 11.2% of men reported selling sexual services during the preceding year (March 2008).
+In Newark, New Jersey, one report claimed in 2000 that 57 percent of prostitutes were HIV-positive, while in Atlanta, 12 percent of were possibly HIV-positive.

-A 2004 TNS poll reported 15 percent of all men have paid for sex and 30 percent of single men over age 30 have paid for sex.
+A 2004 TNS poll reported that 15 percent of all men had paid for sex and 30 percent of single men over age 30 had done so.
 Over 200 men answered ads placed in Chicago area sex service classifieds for in depth interviews.
-Of these self-admitted "johns", 83% view buying sex as a form of addiction, 57% suspect that the women they paid were abused as children, and 40% said they are usually intoxicated when they purchase sex.
+Of these self-admitted "johns", 83% viewed buying sex as a form of addiction, 57% suspected that the women they paid had been abused as children, and 40% said they were usually intoxicated when they purchase sex.
+A 2008 report by the National Institute of Justice estimated that 15-20 percent of men in the US had paid for sex.

-The prostitution trade in the United States is estimated to generate $14 billion a year.
+The prostitution trade in the United States is estimated to generate $14 billion per year.
 A 2012 report by Fondation Scelles indicated that there were an estimated 1 million prostitutes in the U.S.